-- 3. Review or change the stream name so users can easily identify the camera stream. - 4.
+4. Review or change the stream name so users can easily identify the camera stream.
+(This is especially

+- helpful on Primary and Secondary streams.) - 5.
 Review or change the Recording Style for the camera stream.
 (Review the information below before making a selection.)